taylorphillips/arithmetic/README.md

 Turtle moving around.

 ### TODO
-- The programs can run and be "measured"
+- The programs can be "measured"
-- Addition, Multiplication and Exponentiation all work
+- Multiplication and Exponentiation all work
 - Use NUnit for some tests
 - Add shader for select MultiBlock
 - Add shader for blocks as they execute